Quick Stats

 Funding Priorities

-The foundation does not operate formal grant programs with set cycles or categories.
-Instead, it makes discretionary grants to preselected organizations.
+The foundation does not operate formal grant programmes with set cycles or categories.
+Instead, it makes discretionary grants to preselected organisations.
 Grant amounts vary widely:

 Priority Areas